rlence86/biznaga-load/README.md

 You're reading the step 1 version of the README file.
 If you want to go to other step, use the corresponding git tag.

+Prerequisites: You need to have mvn and docker installed in your machine.

 # Step 1
 This is the simplest of all examples we have.
 The idea is to deploy our system without any performance consideration and see how it breaks: